 Born March 6th, 1475, died February 18th, 1564 (age 88)

 One of da Vinci’s contemporaries and perhaps his challenger for the title of greatest Renaissance artist was Michelangelo di Lodovico Buonarroti Simoni.
 Born 13 years after da Vinci, Michelangelo followed in his footsteps as a Renaissance man.
 He was an accomplished artist, poet, architect, and engineer.

-Michelangelo's best-known work is probably the sculpture David, which was completed in the opening years of the 16th century.
-The nearly 15-foot David depicts the biblical figure of David in white marble from the quarry at Miseglia.
+Michelangelo's best-known work is probably the sculpture, David, which was completed in the opening years of the 16th century.
+The nearly 15-foot sculpture depicts the biblical figure of David in white marble from the quarry at Miseglia.
 Other famous works by Michelangelo include the statue Pietà and the ceiling of the Sistine Chapel in the Vatican.